 As a graphic designer, I understand the value of space as a key design element.
 More often than not, a client will push to make the message “bigger,” to let the type fill every inch of available space.
 While I understand the impulse, the problem with that approach is that today’s consumer experience is a lot that walk in the city.
 It’s crowded and noisy, and they are overwhelmed.
 When they encounter open space, they feel that same sense of relief.
 They’re able to mentally sit down, relax and listen what you’ve got to say.

 White space, sometimes called negative space, is not necessarily white.
 It’s the clear area around text or graphics.
 Used effectively, it can direct the viewer’s eye, and increase legibility and comprehension.
 If you’re swimming in a sea of text and images, the space just feels good.

 There’s another hidden advantage to creating all this white space.
 You’re excited about your product or service, and you want to tell the world all about it.
-White space helps by forcing you to focus and pare down your brand message to its essence so that it makes the maximum impact.
+White space helps by forcing you to focus and pare down your brand message to its essence so that it actually gets noticed and makes an impact.
 And that definitely feels good.

 Dave DelaneyOctober 13, 2020 at 9:19 pm

 The world needs more white space.
 I walked through the woods today on a break from staring at the screen.
 That alone helped.

 Thanks for the reminder.